 By Li Cheng

 I went to the church through my friend’s introduction.
-I remembered clearly that I asked him a lot of questions after the pastor preached a sermon and came down from the pulpit, and that he answered my questions one by one.
+I remember clearly that I asked the pastor a lot of questions after completing his sermon, and coming down from the pulpit; he answered my questions one by one.
 I felt I gained a lot from him that day, so I immediately told him that I was willing to believe in the Lord.
 Before I left the church, the pastor reminded me: “Amust have a spiritual life.”
 I asked: “What is spiritual life?
 What should I do?”
 He told me: “The spiritual life is reading scriptures, praying, and singing hymns to praise God every day.
 The Lord said: ‘God is a Spirit: and they that worship him must worship him in spirit and in truth’ (John 4:24).
 So, as a believer in the Lord, we must practice according to the Lord’s word; only by doing this can we make Him pleased.
 When you to the Lord, you should pray for your families, the weak brothers and sisters in our church, God’s servants, and the national leaders.
 As long as you are able to devote yourself to spiritual devotion, then you will get keener in spirit and have a proper relationship with the Lord.
 Thus, you will please God.”
 From his words, I knew the importance of a spiritual life.
-Therefore, I started to practice according to the pastor’s teaching: After I got up at five o’clock in the morning every day, I first read two chapters of the Scriptures, sang hymns, and then made prayers according to what the pastor said.
+Therefore, I started to practice according to the pastor’s teaching: After I got up at five o’clock in the morning every day, I first read two chapters of the Scriptures, sang hymns, and then prayed according to what the pastor said.
 I did so continuously regardless of whether it was spring or summer, fall or winter.

-Because I was very zealous in my pursuit and actively worked for the Lord, before long, I became a co-worker.
+Before long, because I was very zealous in my pursuit and actively worked for the Lord, I became a co-worker.
 When preaching, I often encouraged believers to practice spiritual devotion as I did.
 I told them it was by relying on spiritual devotion that I became a co-worker, and that the Lord was pleased with such spiritual devotion.
-I often bragged about my spiritual devotion before my brothers and sisters, so they gazed me with approval.
+I often bragged about my spiritual devotion before my brothers and sisters, so they looked up to me with approval.

 Thinking about my spiritual devotion, I have never focused on its effect; I just kept external actions.
 When singing hymns, I just sang casually and aimlessly.
 When praying, I always repeated my old prayers over and over again.
 When reading, I merely understood the letters of the Bible, but never pondered over God’s will or how to know God.
-In comparison with these words, I found my spiritual devotion was completely abiding by the rules and performing religious ceremonies.
+In comparison with these words, I found my spiritual devotion was completely abiding by rules and performing religious ceremonies.
 It was actually not a true spiritual devotion.
 Over these years, I not only hadn’t gained anything, but also had cheated my brothers and sisters.
 I continued to ponder over these words.
-I saw they revealed the deviations of my spiritual life; besides, they also revealed the root of this problem and showed me the way of practice.
-So, I borrowed this book from the sister.
+I saw they revealed the deviations of my spiritual life, and they also revealed the root of this problem and showed me the way of practice, so I borrowed this book from the sister.

-I also learned some other truths from the book, such as: What true spiritual life is, how to establish a proper relationship with God, and what true church life is, and so on.
-Thinking of those pieces of words I had read these days, I felt the more I read them, the more enlightened my heart was.
+I also learned some other truths from the book, such as what true spiritual life is, how to establish a proper relationship with God, and what true church life is, and so on.
+Thinking of those pieces of words I had read recently, I felt the more I read them, the more enlightened my heart was.
 Moreover, many scriptures I didn’t understand before, all suddenly seemed to become clear, as if I were stepping into the sun.
 I couldn’t help thinking of the’ word: “I have yet many things to say to you, but you cannot bear them now.
-However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (Jhn 16:12-13).
-Only God is the truth, the way, and the life.
-And only God Himself can reveal every hidden thing.
-This book illuminates all this so clearly, can it be that … When thinking of this, I couldn’t wait one more minute to go to the sister to make it clear.
-After praying to the Lord, I immediately took the book and rushed toward the sister’s home …
+However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (John 16:12-13).
+Only God is the truth, the way, and the life, and only God Himself can reveal every hidden thing.
+This book illuminates all this so clearly, can it be the utterance of the Spirit of truth?
+When thinking of this, I couldn’t wait one more minute to go to the sister to make it clear.
+After praying to the Lord, I immediately took the book and rushed to the sister’s home …

 If you have other understanding or new light about this article, you’re welcome to have a chat with us via the online chat window at the bottom of the website or send an email to [email protected].
 We Look forward to sharing with more brothers and sisters about your enlightenment from God and growing together in Christ.